myNameisspeed/component-app/README.md

 ### important
  1.There is no console error in this project.
- 2.Only responsive till tablet I checked the figma there is no design for mobile
+ 2.Only responsive till tablet I checked the figma there is no design for mobile 3.There is render bug in line chart when you shrink or expand the screen it may not render to overcome thie just refresh the page
+    ### Cause for this
+      During state comparison in React for reference types, the framework checks whether the memory addresses of the old state and new state match.
+If they match, React assumes that the state hasn't changed, avoiding a re-render.
+    ### To resolve this we should binf the real data